Raku Firing Retreat

 Do you have recommendations for places to stay?

 San Luis Obispo is not the easiest places to book accommodations for in the summer so please make sure you can find a place to stay if necessary prior to signing up.
 Recommended cities for stay range from Arroyo Grande, Oceano, Pismo, Shell, Avila, and San Luis Obispo.
 Paso Robles is also a nice place to stay, but will be about a 50min drive to the studio.
-Or you can car/tent camp on the property if you want to rough it.

 Can I bring my own food or beverages?